cohen990/cohen990.github.io/_posts/2017-11-26-setting-up-intellij-for-rust.md

 *   format on save
 *   continuous testing

+You should be aware that IntelliJ does not support rust debugging.
+If that's important to you, consider using another IDE such as visual studio code, CLion, vim or emacs.
+If you are attached to IntelliJ then you can use `rust-lldb` (installed by default with rustup) from the terminal.
 ## Questions ?
 Any questions ?
 Ask on https://users.rust-lang.org/ and ping me the link to the post on Twitter or email it to me at dan.cohen@codurance.com.
 This way the answer will be visible to everyone in the community.